 |Tow rider mount location||Headset||Headset or headtube|

-Extending out to 15 feet, the TowWhee also allowed the tow rider to ride much farther behind the lead rider.
+Extending out to almost 15 feet, the TowWhee also allowed the tow rider to ride much farther behind the lead rider.
 We found this longer distance to be beneficial to younger riders.
 In addition to providing more time to start, it also provided them more time to stop!

 If the child rider is not paying attention while being pulled, they can easily run into the adult rider if the adult quickly slows down or stops.
-With kids easily being distracted, we found these few milliseconds the longer rope to be a big benefit for younger riders.
+With kids easily being distracted, we found these few milliseconds the longer rope provided to be a big benefit for younger riders.

 Tow Ropes vs. Tow Bars

-With BOTH tow ropes, it is essential to note their maximum tow speeds are relatively low at 6 and 8 mph.
+With all tow ropes, it is essential to note their maximum tow speeds are relatively low at between 6 and 8 mph.
 Tow ropes are designed to tow kids up hills (mainly on trails), not around town.
 They are not a good choice for those who want to help their younger kids extend their ride distance with their family.

 Unlike other “towing” mechanisms, such as the Trail Gator or FollowMe Tandem, tow ropes require kids to balance and maintain control of their bike.
 They need to be aware enough to know when to slow down (so they don’t run into the adult rider) as well as when and how to maneuver the bike around any obstacles on the trail.
 If a child were to fall while on a tow rope, they can also be dragged by the adult rider!